 - That the earth is made up of different layers.
 They will be able to name them and describe their characteristics. - That the earth is in a state of constant change and movement. - How the movement of tectonic plates contribute to extreme events around the world - Pupils will know about the different types of extreme events, including: earthquakes, volcanoes and tsunamis. - About the human and environmental impact of the extreme earth events.

-- Use maps, atlases, globes and digital/computer mapping to locate countries and describe features. - Describe key aspects of: physical geography, including mountains, volcanoes and earthquakes.
+Use maps, atlases, globes and digital/computer mapping to locate countries and describe features.

 Our European Neighbours